mrowrpurr/fallout2-modding/README.md

 ## Fallout et tu (_Fallout 1 in 2_)

 > Use this to run the Fallout 1 game content in the Fallout 2 engine.
-> _You to make mods on top of the Fallout 1 content!_

 - [Website](https://github.com/rotators/Fo1in2)